markcwill/hashpy/README.md

 Right now the only supportly input is BRTT Antelope Datascope databases.
 The port of the driver supports using the FPFIT-style input files.
 Eventually, this flat text file functionality will be ported over.

 This is just a draft implementation, lots of non-bakcwards compatibillty changes ahead...

+* Hardebeck, Jeanne L. and Peter M. Shearer, A new method for determining first- motion focal mechanisms, Bulletin of the Seismological Society of America, 92, 2264-2276, 2002.
+* Hardebeck, Jeanne L. and Peter M. Shearer, Using S/P Amplitude Ratios to Constrain the Focal Mechanisms of Small Earthquakes, Bulletin of the Seismological Society of America, 93, 2434-2444, 2003.